acguln/Change-Image-Color-Space/README.md

 # icc_profileToProfile
+How to Use?
 Drag and Drop your image on this python file
-Requirement:

-Python3

-Pillow
+😇Requirement:

+🔸Python3

+🔸Pillow

-A computer can run Python3
+🔸A computer can run Python3

-Daily use
+💥Usage Scenario

--Adobe RGB to sRGB (from mirrorless cameras)
+🔹Adobe RGB to sRGB (from mirrorless cameras)

--DisplayP3 to sRGB (from IOS devices)
+🔹DisplayP3 to sRGB (from IOS devices)

 ***All icc/icm file used in the repository belong to their respective owners and I or this Account does not claim any right over them.***